 2011, was subsequently nominated for the Deutsche Börse Photography Prize

 2012 and part of From Here On

 at Arts Santa Mónica, Barcelona in 2013.
 Thanks to Arts Council England and other funding sources, the show also toured Britain and Ireland in 2012/13.
-The original catalog was included in Martin Parr's Best Book List in 2010 and for a time I became a member of the international ABC Artists' Books Cooperative, which advocates the use of Print on Demand and queries the status of publishing.
+The original catalogue was included in Martin Parr's Best Book List in 2010 and for a time I became a member of the international ABC Artists' Books Cooperative, which advocates the use of Print on Demand and queries the status of publishing.
 Missing You

 was exhibited in Macclesfield, supported again by Arts Council England, in 2014.
 A public event was run to coincide with the show, at the famous Silk Heritage Centre, where photography artists Rut Blees Luxemburg, Mishka Henner and I debated under the title From Jacquard to JPEG